theod07/recommend-a-graham/README.md

 <img style="float:center" src="./slides/Slide04.jpg" />

 It can be hard to find relevant content on Instagram.
-Sure, we could search for hashtags, but that requires that we know what we're looking for before hand.
+Sure, we could search for `#hashtags`, but that requires that we know what we're looking for before hand.
 And even if we did, we'd only get back images that have been tagged.

 What if we could use the content of the images, instead?
 For example let's say you're interested in dogs.
 Patriotic, fourth-of-july dogs.
 Here's an image you might enjoy.